 There are a few ways you can help prospects find your content on their own, but the one that most brands start with is optimizing content for search engines.
 Search engine optimization (SEO) means you're discovering keywords your target audience uses to search for answers to their questions, then constructing relevant content so it shows up in those searches.
 This builds the "organic traffic" on your site, which is the clicks and views you aren't paying for through hired services (other than what you're investing in content creation).

 Content You Distribute

 Once your target audience has decided you're interesting, have lots of good information or simply publish great content, they'll be more intentional about engaging with you, boosting your conversion rates.
 This often takes the form of following your social media channels, downloading a lead generator or subscribing to your email marketing.
 Do not abuse the privilege of communicating with these prospects.
 They've taken a step toward trusting you, and your job is to continue providing value through effective, engaging content.

-📺 Check out my interview with our Director of Marketing for some more insight on why content marketing works (and how he suggests proving it to your CEO). 👇
+📺 Check out my interview with our Director of LFC Marketing for some more insight on why content marketing works (and how we suggest proving it to your CEO). 👇

 Why Does Content Marketing Work?

 Content marketing's primary objective is to offer value to your target audience so they are more educated about their problem and available solutions, and so you're the first brand they think of when they decide to solve their problem.
 Providing value that relates to the products you offer—whether that's visual content, white papers or blogging—is a key part of attracting people to your brand.